LEARNAcademy/basic-algorithms/README.md

 ## Bubble Sort

 Compares each value to the bext value, then swaps positions accordingly.
+Larger values "bubble" to the end of the array.
 Works well with nearly-sorted arrays.

 ## Merge Sort